YangkaiRen/Kai_Profolio/README.md

 In order to answer the question, I use the steps of the data analysis process: ask, prepare, process, analyze, share and act to find the truth of data and visualize the finding step by step.

 # [FitBit Smart Devices Trends Analysis](https://github.com/YangkaiRen/Fitbit_Smart_Devices_Trends_Analysis/blob/master/BitFit_Case_Study.ipynb)
+Bellabeat is a high-tech manufacturer of health-focused products for women.
+Cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
+My task is to analyze FitBit smart device data to gain insight into how consumers are using their smart devices.
+For performing task, I use the steps of the data analysis process: ask, prepare, process, analyze, share and act to guide me to find the trends in FitBit smart device usage.
+Then answer the question about how could these trends apply to Bellabeat customers and how could these trends help influence Bellabeat marketing strategy?